Lou Gerstner: Boards and Affiliations

 In January 2003, Gerstner assumed the position of chairman of The Carlyle Group, a Washington, D.C. global private equity firm.
-He served as chairman from January 2003 until October 2008 and upon retiring from that position, he continued as a senior advisor to Carlyle through September 2016.
+He served as chairman from January 2003 until October 2008 and upon retiring from that position, continued as a senior advisor to Carlyle through September 2016.
+Gerstner held board positions at major corporations including American Express, AT&T, Bristol-Meyers Squibb, Caterpillar, and the New York Times.